-Growers with apples containing bifenthrin residues above the MRL may be served with a Contaminated Agricultural Produce Notice by the Department of Environment and Primary Industries (DEPI), which may prohibit the sale or movement of the produce until an acceptable residue status is achieved.
+Growers with apples containing bifenthrin residues above the MRL may be served with a Contaminated Agricultural Produce Notice by the department, which may prohibit the sale or movement of the produce until an acceptable residue status is achieved.

 While this has obvious financial implications for growers, there are also consequences for packhouses and coolstore operators storing the produce.
 As a consequence of storing the fruit, coolstores and packhouses may be served with a Contaminated Agricultural Produce Notice, which may require them to store the fruit for longer than anticipated.
 If they have taken ownership of the fruit, then those operators may bear any associated financial impact.

 If Victorian growers continue to produce apples with unacceptable chemical residues, there could also be serious trade implications for the apple industry.
 Chemical residue violations have the potential to disrupt trade, and permanently shut growers out of markets a situation we all want to avoid.